karpathy/karpathy.github.io/nntutorial.md

 }
 ```

 And that's how you train a neural network.
-Obviously, you want to modularize your code nicely but I expended this example for you in the hope that it makes things much more concrete and simpler to understand.
+Obviously, you want to modularize your code nicely but I expanded this example for you in the hope that it makes things much more concrete and simpler to understand.
 Later, we will look at best practices when implementing these networks and we will structure the code much more neatly in a modular and more sensible way.

 But for now, I hope your takeaway is that a 2-layer Neural Net is really not such a scary thing: we write a forward pass expression, interpret the value at the end as a score, and then we pull on that value in a positive or negative direction depending on what we want that value to be for our current particular example.
 The parameter update after backprop will ensure that when we see this particular example in the future, the network will be more likely to give us a value we desire, not the one it gave just before the update.